damontallen/IPython-quick-ref-sheets/Helpful_projects/Quick_start/README.md

     sudo pip-3.2 install ipython # might not have installed IPython for Python3.3

 I'm also not sure if these would have installed the IPython Notebook.

+####Trouble Shooting

+The easiest way to find out why something doesn't work is to run the command from the terminal and read the error messages to determine what packages are missing and/or what commands have errors in them.